rhyannonjoy/pawfinder-service/docs/api-reference/get-pets-with-filters.md

-# Get pet profiles with filters
+# Get pet profiles using filters

 This operation retrieves pets profiles that match the specified filter criteria.